 Mosquito repellent or Insect repellent

-Lip balm – This takes up little space as your lips will mostly likely get dry.
+Lip balm – This takes up little space as your lips will most likely get dry.

 Dramamine – For obvious reasons